-Five reasons US gun laws don't change
+New Zealand just did it.
+Why not the US?

 Pro-gun politicians offer their thoughts and prayers, observe moments of silence and order flags flown half-staff.
 Then, in the quiet, legislative efforts are deferred and ultimately derailed.

+The mass student-led protests following the Parkland school shooting focused white-hot attention on the issue for a time, but the marches have died down and the changes to gun laws, at least on the federal level, have been minimal.

-On Monday, White House Press Secretary Sarah Huckabee Sanders told reporters "there's a time and place for a political debate, but now is the time to unite as a country".
+Shortly after the Las Vegas shooting in October 2017, White House Press Secretary Sarah Huckabee Sanders told reporters "there's a time and place for a political debate, but now is the time to unite as a country".

-Mr Trump, in comments as he left the White House for Puerto Rico, said "we will be talking about gun laws as time goes by".
+Mr Trump said "we will be talking about gun laws as time goes by".

 As time goes by.
-As the that song from the film Casablanca says, it's still the same old story.
+As that song from the film Casablanca says, it's still the same old story.

 Could it change?
 According to one poll during the 2016 presidential campaign, guns were an important issue for both Democrats and Republicans.
-That could be a reflection of that year's record-setting mass shooting in an Orlando nightclub or the first indication of a new trend.
+That could be a reflection of that year's mass shooting in an Orlando nightclub or the first indication of a new trend.